peteroupc/peteroupc.github.io/exporand.md

 <a id=Oberhoff_s_Exact_Rejection_Sampling_Method></a>
 ### Oberhoff's "Exact Rejection Sampling" Method

-The following describes an algorithm described by Oberhoff for sampling a continuous distribution supported on the interval [0, 1], as long as its probability function is continuous almost everywhere and bounded from above (Oberhoff 2018, section 3)<sup>[**(12)**](#Note12)</sup>, see also (Devroye and Gravel 2016)<sup>[**(27)**](#Note27)</sup>.
-(Note that if the probability function's domain is wider than [0, 1], then the function needs to be divided into one-unit-long pieces, one piece chosen at random with probability proportional to its area, and that piece shifted so that it lies in [0, 1] rather than its usual place; see Oberhoff pp. 11-12.)
+The following describes an algorithm described by Oberhoff for sampling a continuous distribution supported on the interval [0, 1], as long as its probability density function (PDF) is continuous almost everywhere and bounded from above (Oberhoff 2018, section 3)<sup>[**(12)**](#Note12)</sup>, see also (Devroye and Gravel 2016)<sup>[**(27)**](#Note27)</sup>.
+(Note that if the PDF's domain is wider than [0, 1], then the function needs to be divided into one-unit-long pieces, one piece chosen at random with probability proportional to its area, and that piece shifted so that it lies in [0, 1] rather than its usual place; see Oberhoff pp. 11-12.)

-1. Set _pdfmax_ to an upper bound of the probability function on the domain at \[0, 1\].
+1. Set _pdfmax_ to an upper bound of the PDF (or a multiple of the PDF) on the domain at \[0, 1\].
 Let _base_ be the base, or radix, of the digits in the return value (such as 2 for binary or 10 for decimal).
 2. Set _prefix_ to 0 and _prefixLength_ to 0.
 3. Set _y_ to a uniform random number in the interval \[0, _pdfmax_\].
 4. Let _pw_ be _base_<sup>&minus;_prefixLength_</sup>.
-Set _lower_ and _upper_ to a lower or upper bound, respectively, of the probability function's value on the domain at \[_prefix_ * _pw_, _prefix_ * _pw_ + _pw_\].
+Set _lower_ and _upper_ to a lower or upper bound, respectively, of the value of the PDF (or multiple of the PDF) on the domain at \[_prefix_ * _pw_, _prefix_ * _pw_ + _pw_\].
 5. If _y_ turns out to be greater than _upper_, the prefix was rejected, so go to step 2.
 6. If _y_ turns out to be less than _lower_, the prefix was accepted.
 Now do the following:
     1. While _prefixLength_ is less than the desired precision, set _prefix_ to _prefix_ * _base_ + _r_, where _r_ is a uniform random digit, then add 1 to _prefixLength_.
     2. Return _prefix_ * _base_<sup>&minus;_prefixLength_</sup>.
 (If _prefixLength_ is somehow greater than the desired precision, then the algorithm could choose to round the return value to a number whose fractional part has the desired number of digits, with a rounding mode of choice.)
 7. Set _prefix_ to _prefix_ * _base_ + _r_, where _r_ is a uniform random digit, then add 1 to _prefixLength_, then go to step 4.

-Because this algorithm requires evaluating the probability function and finding its maximum and minimum values at an interval (which often requires floating-point arithmetic and is often not trivial), this algorithm appears here in the appendix rather than in the main text.
+Because this algorithm requires evaluating the PDF (or a multiple of the PDF) and finding its maximum and minimum values at an interval (which often requires floating-point arithmetic and is often not trivial), this algorithm appears here in the appendix rather than in the main text.
 Moreover, there is additional approximation error from generating _y_ with a fixed number of digits, unless _y_ is a uniform PSRN (see also "[**Application to Weighted Reservoir Sampling**](#Application_to_Weighted_Reservoir_Sampling)").
 For practical purposes, the lower and upper bounds calculated in step 4 should depend on _prefixLength_ (the higher _prefixLength_ is, the more accurate).

-Oberhoff also describes _prefix distributions_ that sample a box that covers the probability function, with probability proportional to the box's area, but these distributions will have to support a fixed maximum prefix length and so will only approximate the underlying continuous distribution.
+Oberhoff also describes _prefix distributions_ that sample a box that covers the PDF, with probability proportional to the box's area, but these distributions will have to support a fixed maximum prefix length and so will only approximate the underlying continuous distribution.

 <a id=Setting_Digits_by_Digit_Probabilities></a>
 ### Setting Digits by Digit Probabilities